Cause UK are special advisors to the newly reformed Yorkshire Symphony Orchestra.

 To support northern musicians hit hard by the pandemic, Vivo Entertainment revived the Yorkshire Symphony Orchestra (YSO), recruiting Ben Crick as its new conductor.

-The concert series provides an artistic and financial platform for the orchestra.
+Vivo hosted a series of concerts to provide an artistic and financial platform for the orchestra.

 Other incredibly talented musicians lost their sense of vocation as live performances closed, and ended up taking jobs including in a brewery and dog walking.

 As the original Yorkshire Symphony Orchestra disbanded in 1955, there was a real sense its revival was much-needed – not just because of the impact of the virus on musicians – surely, Yorkshire deserved its own symphony orchestra?

 We worked with Jamie, Director of Vivo Entertainment, on a press launch inviting media for a special performance: Ben conducted 16 musicians from the 50-strong orchestra to perform short bursts of iconic classical music.